 Abrepaso seeks to create honest flamenco dance that provokes the audience to think, feel, question, and remember our shared humanity.
 The name Abrepaso comes from the Spanish phrase “abrir paso,” which can signify making or paving the way and breaking open space.
-The company aims to establish a contemporary approach to flamenco in the United States, breaking down boundaries and stereotypes through professional, quality performances and education.
+The company, currently based in Northeast Ohio, aims to establish a contemporary approach to flamenco in the United States, breaking down boundaries and stereotypes through professional, quality performances and education.

 To remain veracious, flamenco has always drawn from the cultures that surround it and the personal experiences of the performers; Abrepaso does the same to connect with audiences and stay true to the art form’s limitless capacity for personal expression.